Kate Hawkesby: Govt has treated us like toddlers too long

 • Covid 19 coronavirus: Cabinet papers show scramble to get laptops, modems to disadvantaged students

-So the PM's angry, Grant Roberston's "disappointed", and Stuart Nash yesterday was quite frankly apoplectic.
+So the PM's angry, Grant Robertson's "disappointed", and Stuart Nash yesterday was quite frankly apoplectic.

 Nash was furious that O'Connor hadn't "come down from his ivory tower" to hop in a school van, and take those modems to a school in South Auckland.
 As though it was up to individual principals to solve the Government's problems and mistakes, rectify them by taking the law into their own hands and handing out modems wherever they saw fit.